benburrill/picoputt/README.md

 we'll do some sort of weighted average of a whole bunch of path integrals to smooth over any inconsistencies.

-The algorithm constructs a multi-scale line integral pyramid (the eponymous LIP), recursively using locally-averaged line integrals from the previous level to determine the line integrals between points twice as distant.
+The algorithm constructs a multi-scale line integral pyramid (the eponymous LIP), recursively using locally-averaged line integrals from the previous layer to determine the line integrals between points twice as distant.
-At the top level of the pyramid, we have 4 line integrals, one for each edge of the rectangular grid, each one (in some way) incorporating every vector in the field.
+At the top layer of the pyramid, we have 4 line integrals, one for each edge of the rectangular grid, each one (in some way) incorporating every vector in the field.

-From the top level of the pyramid, we can determine values of the scalar potential for the 4 corners of the grid.
+From the top layer of the pyramid, we can determine values of the scalar potential for the 4 corners of the grid.
 From there we fill in the interior points in a "bilinear-ish" way, descending the pyramid to get the relevant line integrals.
 To illustrate better, here's an example of the order in which points get filled in: